turingschool/curriculum/source/projects/event_reporter.markdown

   * 3: Source code uses good code style, but breaks the above criteria in two or fewer spots
   * 2: Source code uses mixed style, with three to five style breaks
   * 1: Source code is generally messy with six to ten issues
-  * 0: Source code is unacceptable, containing more than style issues
+  * 0: Source code is unacceptable, containing more than 10 style issues
 3. Effort
   * 5: Program fulfills all Base Expectations and five Extensions
   * 4: Program fulfills all Base Expectations and two Extensions
   * 3: Program fulfills all Base Expectations
-  * 2: Program fulfills Base Expectations except for one or two features.
+  * 2: Program fulfills Base Expectations except for one or two features
-  * 1: Program fulfills many Base Expectations, but more than two features are missing.
+  * 1: Program fulfills several Base Expectations, but more than two features are missing
   * 0: Program does not fulfill any of the Base Expectations

 ### Resources